-We would like to thank Ian Eddy, Tati Micheletti, Ceres Barros, and Yong Luo for useful modelling and SpaDES discussions, help describing and documenting each of the SpaDES modules, as well as their code contributions to the R packages and SpaDES modules used in this project, and John Wilmshurst for editing and graphics support.
+We would like to thank Ian Eddy, Tati Micheletti, Ceres Barros, and Yong Luo for useful modelling and SpaDES discussions, help describing and documenting each of the SpaDES modules, as well as their code contributions to the R packages and SpaDES modules used in this project.
+We also thank John Wilmshurst for help in preparing some of the graphics.